 After you install ISM, you can add up to four storage devices.
 When you first install the ISM software, you must add the devices that you want to use as storage devices.

-To add a new tape drive or optical disk drive to the ISM server ism_add -device device_path -type type a.
-Specify the complete pathname of the storage device that is connected to the ISM server.
+To add a new tape drive or optical disk drive to the ISM server:

 1. Create a new device as follows: